The human taxidermist finds his tasks in the fields of anatomy, pathology and forensic medicine.

-Federally approved examination regulations dated 4.7.2011
+Federally approved examination regulations of 4.7.2011.

 The practical and theoretical training takes place at the institute where the human preparator is employed.

-3 years, with 100% employment
+3 years, at 100% employment

-"Human taxidermist with federal certificate".
+"Human taxidermist with federal certificate of proficiency"

 Required at the start of the examination: